Top local movers for Akron to Denver moves

 - Denver’s population is about 276% greater than Akron.

-- Denver's public transportation has a score of 8 out of 10 versus Akron's lower score of 5.
+- Denver’s public transportation score of 8 out of 10 is higher than Akron’s score of 5.

 - Denver is more walkable than Akron with a score of 95 out of 100 vs Akron’s 48 out of 100.

 - With a score of 96 out of 100, Denver is more bike-friendly than Akron, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Denver’s crime rate is higher than Akron with a score of 47.84 compared to Akron’s 5.0.
 This means that Denver neighborhoods are safer than 47.84% of all U.S. neighborhoods, and Akron neighborhoods are safer than 5.0%.

-Other things to consider for your Akron vs. Denver move
+Other things to consider for your Akron to Denver move

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.